05. The Pearl Of Great Price

 And the twelve gates were twelve pearls; respectively each one of the gates was of one pearl.
 And the street of the city was pure gold, as transparent glass.

 The Holy City seen by John in his vision, descending from God out of heaven, is not a material city like those we find on earth.
 For it is John’s spiritual sight that has been opened which means that this vision is of spiritual and not natural things.
 The city is a symbol for inner realities and because it is seen to descend it represents the development of heavenly principles within the deeper levels of our minds, making their way down into its lower levels as the basis for life.
-By the city descending we have illustrated for us a picture of the progressive influence these principles are able to exert over the lower reaches of our minds as we open ourselves up to the Lord’s Word.
+By the city descending we have illustration of the progressive influence that these principles are able to exert over the lower reaches of our minds as we open ourselves up to the Lord’s Word.
 We need to remember that everything that descends from out of heaven must be related to inner things, so from our perspective, this city represents the heavenly organisation of those things in our minds that constitute the kingdom of heaven within us.
 Such things are heavenly affections and their truths; these kinds of things are provided for us through the Word.
 When the mind is organised in the pattern of heaven it becomes a spiritual city in which the Lord can dwell.

-This descent of the city is the descent of the kingdom or rule of heaven into life and our interest is in the gates into this city for they are constructed of pearl.
+This descent of the city then is the descent of the kingdom or rule of heaven into life and our interest is in the gates into this city for they are constructed of pearl.
 The gates of a city are what a person first passes through in order to gain access to it.
-So pearl being connected with the gates here must mean that this substance is connected with what introduces a person into the kingdom of heaven.
-Our entry into the kingdom of heaven is made possible by means of truths for these provide us with an understanding of what the kingdom of heaven is, and what is required of us if we are to have formed within us a new mind that can house the things of heaven.
+So pearl being connected with the gates here must mean that this substance is connected with what introduces a person into the kingdom of heaven – which are truths.
+Truths provide us with an understanding of what the kingdom of heaven is, and what is required of us if a new mind is to be formed within us which can house the things of heaven.

 “Again, the kingdom of Heaven is compared to a man, a merchant seeking excellent pearls; who finding one very precious pearl, going away has sold all things, as many as he had, and bought it.”